 You take your high school courses seriously.
 So why not use your hard work to shave semesters—and some serious dollars—off your education.
 Earn college credit for what you’re already doing: taking challenging courses at your high school.

-Dual credit lets you take certain high school classes for college credit.
-You apply and enroll through STLCC, but attend at your high school.
-These classes must meet the criteria of a similar course on campus.
-This ensures you're getting a college-level experience that conveniently fits into your schedule.
+Dual credit classes are college credit-bearing classes taught by high school teachers, usually at your high school.
+These classes align with classes taught on STLCC campuses.
+This ensures you're getting a college-level experience that conveniently fits in your schedule.

 Why Dual Credit?

-We partner with local high schools to select certain classes for dual credit.
+We partner with local high schools to offer certain high school classes for dual credit.
 This means you’re on track for graduation, while earning college credit from STLCC.

-To participate in our dual-credit program, you must have demonstrated you’re ready for college classes.
+To participate in the dual-credit program, you must demonstrate you’re ready for college classes.
 We look for students who are high school: